 - Lastly, fold in 1/4 cup crushed almonds.

 - Pour batter into prepared loaf pan.

 - Bake for 35-45 minutes or until toothpick or knife inserted into the center comes out clean.
 Check at 30 minutes for progress.
 Depending on your oven, it could take up to 55 minutes to bake.
 If the bread starts to brown around edges, but is still not cooked through, cover with foil and continue to bake.

 - Remove pan from oven and let cool completely.

 - Drizzle extra maple syrup on top and optional powdered sugar.

-- If not serving right away, wrap in foil or keep in air tight container until ready to serve.
+- Slice and serve.
+If you’re not serving right away, wrap in foil or keep in airtight container until ready to serve.
 Freezes well.

 - Serving Size: 1 slice